 Intercollegiate Civil Disagreement Fellowship

-Applications for the 2021-22 Cohort are now closed.
-Please check back next year to apply.
+Applications for the 2022-23 Cohort are now closed.
+Please check back in the fall of 2023.

 - Undergraduates from all concentrations and political ideologies are encouraged to apply.